siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 006 Curl Preserves Flow.md

 # 6. Curl Preserves Flow

+Recall the energy flow field, $\mathbf{F}(\mathbf{r})$.

-To preserve the source-free character of transport, local evolution must allow the flow of energy without introducing primitive endpoints.
-We therefore ask what kinds of local update can reorganize $\mathbf{F}$ while keeping it source-free.
+To preserve the source-free character of the transport seen in experiments, local evolution must allow the flow of energy without introducing primitive endpoints.
+We therefore ask what kinds of local update can reorganize
+$\mathbf{F}$ while maintaining its source-free nature.

 To express more precisely the idea of accounting for flow across a boundary, take any region $V$ with closed boundary $\partial V$.
 Gauss's